webda2l/symfony-docs/contributing/community/review-comments.rst

     welcoming place for everyone. **You are free to disagree with someone's opinions, but don't be disrespectful.**

-It’s important to accept that many programming decisions are opinions.
+It's important to accept that many programming decisions are opinions.
 Discuss trade-offs, which you prefer, and reach a resolution quickly.
 It's not about being right or wrong, but using what works.